StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 ## Description

-In standard, synchronous, execution a block is first _proposed_ by a validator.
-In order for validators to consider the block valid to insert into the consensus process, it is _executed_.
-After _execution_, the block is _accepted_ by consensus.
-The act of _accepting_ a block immediately _settles_ all transactions in the block by including the transaction execution results.
+In all execution models, a block is _proposed_ and then verified by validators before being _accepted_.
+To assess a block's validity in _synchronous_ execution, its transactions are first _executed_ and only then _accepted_ by consensus.
+This immediately and implicitly _settles_ all of the block's transactions by including their execution results at the time of _acceptance_.

 ```mermaid
 flowchart LR